zacwellmer/WorldModels/README.md

 # World Models
-This repo is based off the [original implemmentation](https://github.com/hardmaru/WorldModelsExperiments) of [World Models](https://arxiv.org/abs/1803.10122).
-This implementation is written in Tensorflow-2.2.
+This repo reproduces the [original implementation](https://github.com/hardmaru/WorldModelsExperiments) of [World Models](https://arxiv.org/abs/1803.10122).
+This implementation uses TensorFlow 2.2.

 ## Docker
 The easiest way to handle dependencies is with [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker).
 Follow the instructions below to generate and attach to the container.